jewelsofthought/neshama/site/posts/freedom/week_7/malkuth_hod.md

 <p>Switch on one little light and a dangerous place becomes a home.
 With every light you add, you become wealthier and more blessed.</p>
 <p style="text-align: right">-- Torat Menachem 5742 vol. 3, pg.1626; Ibid 5748 vol. 4, pg.
 175.</p>

+---

 <div class="note">

 Everything in existence had and still has one single directive – to manifest.
 This has come under many terms, like reproduce, grow, spawn, etc. Every living thing, by the same token, is a manifestation that has its own directive, that will be expressed when the manifestation is ready, to "live".
-Which is essentially the awakening of the ability to perceive certain sensations.
+Which is essentially the awakening of the ability to respond to certain conditions or sensations.

 </div>